 AN INSPECTION AT POINT COOK, VICTORIA, of the Royal Australian Air Force Station by the Governor-General in 1935.
 Pilots are given a twelve-months’ course at No. 1 Flying School, which was founded at Point Cook as early as 1912.
 Special attention is given to navigation, on which so much depends during flights across the vast tracts of virtually unknown country in Australia.

 The Poles have used aviation as an instrument first to aid the winning of their freedom and then as a method of communication and transport.
 Polish achievements in gliding, the flying of light aeroplanes and ballooning are considerable.
-In this chapter, Sidney Howard describes all forms of aviation that have thriven since 1918.
-This is the sixteenth article in the series on Air Routes of the World.
+In this chapter all forms of aviation that have thriven since 1918 are described.

 SINGLE-SEAT GRUMMAN FIGHTERS used for deck landings on American aircraft carriers.
 An interesting feature of these aeroplanes is the combination of biplane construction and retractable undercarriages.
 The wheels are drawn up during flight into recesses at the sides of the fuselage just behind the engines, which are of air-cooled radial type.
 Curtiss-Wright and Grumman aircraft designed on similar lines have for long been popular types in the American Air Services.